Do you know rhubarb?

 - Remove from the heat and add the 50 g of sugar.

 - In a bowl, mix the egg, cream, and extract vanilla.

 - Put the rhubarb evenly on the sweet dough, pour the mixed cream egg on it.

 - Cook in the oven during 25-30 min.

-- Before to serve, sprinkle powder sugar on the pie if you want.
+- Before serving, sprinkle powder sugar on the pie if you want.

-- This pie can be eat lukewarm or cold.
+- This pie can be eaten lukewarm or cold.